16-07-01C: Summary Of Essay Seven: Engels's Third Law, The Negation of The Negation -- Demolished

 Moreover, the random nature of these internal copying errors is difficult to square with a law-governed process.
 Not only are most mutations highly lethal (whether they are internally-, or externally-induced), they are not the least bit directional.
 Hence, at any specific point in its history a particular mutation might be of no use to an organism, or population (in terms of natural selection); at another, it could be a species-saver.
 There does not, therefore, appear to be much here that can be squeezed even into this NON-boot.

 In addition, it isn't easy to see how this NON-theory is applicable to other natural life-cycles.
-What for instance are we to make of the development of moths and butterflies?
-Engels seemed to think their development illustrated his one of 'Laws':
+What, for instance, are we to make of the development of moths and butterflies?
+Engels clearly thought that their development illustrated his one of 'Laws':

 "With most insects, this process follows the same lines as in the case of the grain of barley.
 Butterflies, for example, spring from the egg by a negation of the egg, pass through certain transformations until they reach sexual maturity, pair and are in turn negated, dying as soon as the pairing process has been completed and the female has laid its numerous eggs."
 [Engels (1976), p.173.]